π How It Works

 Combinatorial Signal Analysis

-Beyond individual signals, we systematically test all two-way and three-way signal combinations β 1,982 in total β to discover which pairs and trios of signals compound returns when they fire together.
+Beyond individual signals, we systematically test all two-way and three-way signal combinations (2,293 in total) to discover which pairs and trios of signals compound returns when they fire together.
 This uncovered our strongest confluence: stocks near their 52-week high with strong return on equity consistently outperform across all time horizons tested.

 Browse the Signal Research Library β